-It’s normal for first-time homebuyers in Connecticut to make mistakes.
+It’s common for first-time homebuyers to make mistakes.
 However, with the real estate market so competitive right now, you can’t afford to learn on the job.
 If you’re interested in buying a home in the future, you should start preparing today.

 Keep your credit score high